toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 We produce mockups and prototypes, and let client play with them.

 **Tip 78: Work with a User to Think Like a User**
-It’s the best way to gain insight into how the system will really be used.
+It's the best way to gain insight into how the system will really be used.

 **Tip 79: Policy Is Metadata**
-Don’t hardcode policy into a system; instead express it as metadata used by the system.
+Don't hardcode policy into a system; instead express it as metadata used by the system.

 The requirements can be in form that can fit on a real index card (often call *user stories*).
 A single index card can't hold the information needed to implement a component of the application.
 By keeping requirement short, you're encouraging developers to ask clarifying questions.
 You're enhancing the feedback process between clients and coders before and during the creation of each peace of code.